Fuge Camps: FUGE Staff Structure

 FUGE Camp staffs typically consist of 20-30 staffers, but can be as small as 12 staffers or as large as 60.
 Each location has a Camp Director, assistant director, Financial Director, and Program Director.
 Locations that offer Centrifuge will have a Recreation Director and Bible Study Leaders.
 Locations that offer MFuge will have a Site Director and ministry Track Leaders.
 Each location has a Video Producer, who makes daily and weekly videos.
 Larger locations will hire FUGE Support Staffers who help with set up, tear down, and other office tasks.
 Some locations have full-summer bands, which are referred to as "Staff Bands."
 These band members will also be Bible Study Leaders or Ministry Track Leaders.
-At other locations, they hire "Contract Bands" that change each week.
-These bands only play during morning celebration and worship.
-Camps have a different Pastor each week.

-There are also other positions that are required on each staff, but are usually taken on by Ministry Track Leaders or Bible Study Leaders.
-These positions include Photographer, Backpacker, Missions Mobilizer, and Emcee.

-Mission FUGE

-Mission FUGE (MFuge) originally started in 1995 and was the second Centrifuge spin-off.
-MFuge takes the traditional Centrifuge structure and reorients it toward mission work.
-Instead of offering track times and recreation during the day like Centrifuge does, those activities are replaced with missions work such as working in soup kitchens, volunteering at community centers, or cutting grass in neighborhood communities.
-Students also have the opportunity to minister by facilitating games and other recreation at local apartment complexes or Boys and Girls Clubs; visiting assisted-living facilities and nursing homes; and doing yard work for the elderly and other needy people.

-MFuge track availability varies by location, but include: